systemjs/systemjs/README.md

 ### Browser Production

-When all modules are already transpiled into the `System.register` module format (which can be output via Babel or TypeScript through any build workflow), a production-only loader can be used:
+When all modules are available as either `system`, `amd` or global module formats, and no package configurations or plugins are needed, a production-only loader can be used:

 ```html
 <script src="systemjs/dist/system-production.js"></script>